 A Short History

-The Phoenix Projects were started in 2002 by Dom and Doreen Williams and now work in several communities in Guatemala, Honduras, Nicaragua, Ecuador and Perú providing primary, secondary and college education to over 1,000 children as well as implementing income and employment-generating projects and small local businesses.
+The Phoenix Projects were started in 2002 by Dom and Doreen Williams and now work in several communities in Guatemala, Honduras, Ecuador and Perú aiming to provide primary, secondary and college education to over 1,000 children as well as implementing income and employment-generating projects and small local businesses.
 To see how Phoenix has evolved in each country, click on our slideshow below.
 For more information, please click here.

 To pause and read, hover your mouse over the text.